Abdul-Samad2001/Voice-Assistant-using-python/README.md

 ## Installation

 1. Clone the repository:
-2. open the file with jupyter notebook or editor of your choice
+2. open the file with jupyter notebook or editor of your choice.
+3. upload all the png picture in the file.